epam/ai-dial/docs/user-guide.md

 ![](./img/unpublish-prompt-reques.png)

-3. When your request is apporved, the unpublished conversation or a folder with conversation(s) will become unavailable in the Organization section for the target audience.
+3. When your request is approved, the unpublished conversation or a folder with conversation(s) will become unavailable in the Organization section for the target audience.

 ## Prompts